 - Foundational knowledge of major TCP/IP networking protocols, including, but not limited to, TCP, IP, UDP, DNS, HTTP, ARP, ICMP, and DHCP.

 - Foundational knowledge of the concepts and operational framework of common assurance safeguards in network environments.
 Safeguards include, but are not limited to, firewalls, intrusion prevention systems, and VPNs.

-You can obtain this level of skills and knowledge by taking the following Logical Operations courses or by passing the relevant exams:
+You can obtain this level of skills and knowledge by taking the following courses or passing the relevant exams: